meredal/meredal.github.io/_posts/2016-05-07-Second-Buildout-20.md

 ### Related Links

-- No link to the page yet as it is not hosted, but I will post it here.
 - The [Photoshop Mockup](http://meredal.github.io/Photoshop/Selly-Mockup.psd) I used to build the site.
+- You can see the webpage here: [meredal.github.io/sellysample](http://meredal.github.io/sellysample/)